 Standard oats are cross-contaminated with gluten, but oats are inherently gluten free.
 Just look for certified gluten free oats!
 Learn more about oats and celiac disease.

-Instant oats will make a very soft, porridge-like consistency while steel cut oats will take a lot longer (and more milk) to break down, so I don’t recommend it!
+Instant oats will make a very soft, porridge-like consistency while steel cut overnight oats will take a lot longer (and more milk) to break down, so I don’t recommend it without a hot soak!